Trump Keeps Getting Mad When He Finds Out What His Policies Actually Do

 Now, weeks after introducing “his” tax cut plan, Trump is starting to learn what it actually does — and he’s not happy.
 In Fox News’ telling, Trump’s plan would cut taxes on the middle class, do little for the rich, close special-interest loopholes, and then pay for itself by generating higher economic growth.

-In reality, the plan is giant giveaway to the wealthy, financed by deficit spending and closing loopholes that are used by a little special interest group called “the upper-middle class.”
+In reality, the plan is a giant giveaway to the wealthy, financed by deficit spending and closing loopholes that are used by a little special interest group called “the upper-middle class.”

 That last fact is finally starting to reach people who don’t pay much attention to politics.
 Or so this report from Bloomberg suggests: